-GHB Detox & Addiction Treatment, The Immediate Effects of Soma, GHB Detox & Withdrawal Management, Timeline
+GHB Detox & Addiction Treatment, Side Effects, Withdrawal & Timeline

 Therapeutic and recreational use of GHB can lead to dependence.
 The withdrawal syndrome may be challenging to diagnose in the ICU because of similarities with delirium tremens.
 According to National Center for Biotechnology Information, the seizure may be an essential feature of the withdrawal syndrome.

 Gamma-hydroxybutyrate (GHB), a commonly used club drug, is a Schedule I controlled substance because it has no accepted medical uses and has a high potential for abuse.

 GHB Street Names

 - Liquid ecstasy

 GHB is habitually taken orally in a clear liquid form.
 It has a slightly salty taste and is frequently in a mixture with another liquid, such as juice or alcohol to cover up the flavor.
 GHB may be taken alone or combined with other drugs, particularly alcohol.
 Some people use it with stimulants, marijuana, and hallucinogens, intensifying the dangers of abusing the substance alone.

 GHB is produced naturally in the body as a metabolite of the inhibitory neurotransmitter GABA in small amounts.
 (GABA/Gamma-aminobutyric acid – a naturally occurring amino acid that works as a neurotransmitter in your brain)

 Though its mechanism of activity isn’t entirely clear, the molecule itself may have some action as a GABA-B receptor agonist.
 When consumed as a drug, the intoxicating influences of GHB may be challenging to distinguish from those of other CNS depressant substances.
 GHB has a range of short-term effects.
 Often lasting between 2-4 hours, and these may include: